csdms-contrib/topotoolbox/readme.md

 ### pre 2.3

 - Documentation in the documentation browser
-- new function: ttcmap for creating nice colormaps for DEMs, inparticularly if DEMs include topography and bathymetry
+- new function: ttcmap for creating nice colormaps for DEMs, particularly if DEMs include topography and bathymetry
 - new function: ttscm for access to scientific colormaps;
   see [Fabio Crameri's website](http://www.fabiocrameri.ch/colourmaps.php)